-Where a WHS issue remains unresolved at least 24 hours after an inspector has been appointed to assist with resolving a dispute, a party to the issue may give the Queensland Industrial Relations Commission (QIRC) notice of the dispute.
+Where a WHS issue remains unresolved at least 24 hours after the regulator has been asked to appoint an inspector to assist with resolving a dispute, a party to the issue may give the Queensland Industrial Relations Commission (QIRC) notice of the dispute.

 Notice of the dispute must be in writing and include information on: